Lwin-Naing/User-Manual-English-/Publish Theme.md

 <br>
 <br>

-### C. Forest Theme:
+### C. Forest

-This Theme gives green beautiful earth in the Re-earth App.
+This theme allows you to customize the digital earth with a vibrant green color.

 ![Image test 3](https://github.com/CS-eukarya/User-Manual-English-/assets/154571156/c509271d-0d0d-4d17-896d-a96cb895373a)

 <br>
 <br>

-### D. Custom Theme:
+### D. Custom Theme
-In the Custom Theme, you can Customize the Re-earth app Theme to your own tasty, The Custom theme gives you different functions to select from, Such as Text color, Select color, and Background color
+You can customize the theme using custom theme option to match your preferences.
+You can select the text color, select color, and background color.

 ![Untitled](Publish%20Theme%2038b039be6d104dabbcd885d5e72eadb8/Untitled%202.png)